 Britain calls EU view of N Ireland offensive in Brexit spat

-Britain is accusing European Union leaders off holding the “offensive” view that Northern Ireland is not fully part of the United Kingdom
+Britain is accusing European Union leaders of holding the “offensive” view that Northern Ireland is not fully part of the United Kingdom

 FALMOUTH, England -- Britain accused European Union leaders on Sunday of holding the “offensive” view that Northern Ireland is not fully part of the United Kingdom, as Brexit cast a shadow over the Group of Seven summit.